-Answer: Your compensation includes your medical expenses, future medical care and costs, lost income and loss of future earning capacity, disfigurement like scarring, pain and suffering, and emotional distress.
-In some cases, you can collect punitive damages if the defendant’s conduct was malicious, wanton, fraudulent or exhibited a reckless indifference to your safety.
-Punitive damages are more commonly pursued cases of drunk driving and hit-and-run accidents.
+Answer: Your compensation includes your medical expenses, future medical care and costs, lost income and loss of future earning capacity, disfigurements like scarring, pain and suffering, and emotional distress.
+In some cases, you can collect punitive damages if the defendant’s conduct was malicious, wanton, fraudulent, or exhibited a reckless indifference to your safety.
+Punitive damages are more commonly pursued in cases of drunk driving and hit-and-run accidents.

 Is the driver the only party whom I can sue in a pedestrian accident?

 Answer: There may be other parties who are responsible for your accident.
 If the driver experienced brake problems, then the auto shop that negligently serviced the car might be a party.
 An expert might find that the intersection or roadway where you were struck was poorly lighted or designed and/or the county had notice of prior pedestrian accidents at this location.
 If the driver was intoxicated, the person or commercial establishment that supplied the alcohol to the driver might be liable under Georgia’s dram shop laws if the person served was a minor or was served while he was obviously intoxicated and the bar or restaurant staff knew that the individual was likely to drive.

 How soon do I have to bring a lawsuit in a pedestrian accident?